How and When to Wash Your Hands (The Right Way)

 1. Ditch the antibacterial hand soap.

 Antibacterial soaps (also called antimicrobial or antiseptic soaps) contain certain chemicals not found in regular soaps, and in recent years the U.S. Food and Drug Administration (FDA) has cautioned against the use of them, and banned the use of triclosan as an ingredient, which was once ubiquitous in antibacterial hand soaps.
 According to the FDA, the benefits of using antibacterial hand soap haven’t been proven to be more effective than regular hand soap at getting rid of germs.
 Additionally they say, "the wide use of these products over a long time has raised the question of potential negative effects on your health."
 Triclosan specifically has been linked to the creation of antibiotic-resistant bacteria, disruption of human hormones, and skin cancer concerns.
 So what should you do?
-Wash your hands with plain soap (like ours) and water.
+Wash your hands with plain soap and water.

 2. Use hand sanitizer when washing isn't an option.